whitelightning450/Machine-Learning-Water-Systems-Model/README.md

 To address these challenges, this study utilizes the Xtreme Gradient Boost (XGBoost) algorithm, automated feature selection, and automated hyper-parameter optimization as a novel machine learning framework to predict daily reservoir levels, groundwater extraction rates, and out-of-district water requests for determining each their RRV.
 We examine the XGBoost water systems model (XGB-WSM) forecasting accuracy during dry, average, and wet climate scenarios compared with a water systems model developed to assess Salt Lake City's water system vulnerability to climate and population growth.
 The XGB-WSM accurately models seasonal reservoir level dynamics, groundwater extraction rates, and out-of-district requests during the dry and average climate scenarios with a low RMSE and high R<sup>2</sup> (>0.91).
-Wet climate conditions challenged the model; however, the seasonal trends and relationships to water system component thresholds mirrored the observed.
+The model accurately predicted all water system components for all hydroclimate scnearios, correctly demonstrating the seasonal trends and relationships to water system component thresholds.
 We find that machine learning demonstrates high potential for further development and integration in water resources planning and management, such as identifying and optimizing system operations, increasing community engagement, and strengthening the understanding of the water system for utilities without an existing systems model.